-- Decide what amenities you would like the facility to have
+- What amenities would I like the facility to have?

-- Will you be allowed to see your family and friends?
+- Will I be allowed to see my family and friends?

 - Does the facility accommodate dietary issues?

-- Will you be allowed to keep your cell phone or computer?
+- Will I be allowed to use my cell phone or computer?

-- Does the facility take your insurance, or will you need to pay out of pocket for costs?
+- Does the facility accept my insurance, or will I need to pay out of pocket for costs?

 - How far away is the treatment facility?

-- Tour each facility and make note of the treatment of patients
+- Touring each facility and making note of the treatment of patients.

-- Talk with the people that will be in charge of your care
+- Talking directly with the people that will be in charge of your care.

-- Make sure you are completely comfortable in the facility before committing to the program
+- Making sure you are completely comfortable in the facility before committing to the program.

 What Happens During Detox?